 Where to stay in Toronto

-We arrived into Toronto after two weeks of sleeping in an RV.
+We arrived into Toronto after two weeks travelling across Canada in an RV.
 So we were more than ready for somewhere luxurious to lay our head, and we found it at the Thompson Toronto.
 This boutique hotel is located in King West Village – Toronto’s version of Soho – with lots of restaurants and bars nearby.
 The rooms are smart, modern and bright.
 But the wow-factor spot is the rooftop pool terrace and bar with views over the city skyline.
 Rooms from C$300 a night.
+Or you can find a wider choice of hotels by visiting Expedia.ca Toronto hotels.

-Once you’ve checked in to your hotel, head to the Distillery District in the east of the city.
+Once you’ve checked in to your hotel, start your weekend in Toronto in the Distillery District in the east of the city.
 This pedestrianised area is made up of beautiful restored Victorian-era, red-brick buildings.
 It gets the name from its days as the base of the Gooderham & Worts whisky distillery, which was the largest distillery in the world in the 1860s.
-Today the Distillery District is a hub of cafés, restaurants, studios, galleries and shops spread across 40 buildings and 10 streets.
+Today the Distillery District is a hub of cafés, restaurants, studios and shops spread across 40 buildings and 10 streets.

 Take wander around and stop off for drinks and dinner wherever catches your eye.
 The focus is on independent businesses rather than big chains.
 Try Mill Street Brewery for microbrewery beers and pub food, El Catrin for Mexican favourites or Cluny for French bistro style.

-Start the day with a trip to the Royal Ontario Museum.
+Start the day with a trip to the Royal Ontario Museum (admission to the permanent collections costs C$23 adults, C$18 seniors/students and C$14 children).
 Canada’s largest museum was originally five separate museums so it covers a real mix of subjects, featuring everything from world cultures to art, archaeology to natural history.
 With over six million objects and 40 galleries you’re never going to see it all, so pick a few sections that interest you the most.

 My favourites were the dinosaurs, bat cave and First Nations totem poles.
 But some of the museum’s other highlights are its Asian art and ceramics collections, the Egyptian mummies, meteorites, gems and minerals.
 There’s also an interactive learning centre for kids.